mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/cloud-providers/configure-aws-cloud-provider-roles/index.md

 ![Add Cloud Provider](/ksphere/kommander/1.1-beta/img/add-cloud-provider.png)

 - Select the Amazon Web Services (AWS) option from the Add Cloud Provider.
-- Ensure "Static" is selected as the Authentication Method.
+- Ensure "Role" is selected as the Authentication Method.
 - Select a name for your cloud provider.
 Consider choosing a name that matches the AWS user.
 - Enter the Role ARN.
 - You can add an External ID if you share the Role with a 3rd party.
 External IDs secure your environment from accidentally used roles.
 [Here you can read more about External IDs][external_id].